 The Bank is preparing to apply rules stipulated in the Public Reporting Regulations for measurement and recognition of liabilities with respect to employee rights.
 In the second quarter of 2011, the Bank will review the need for re-assessment of the amount of increased severance pay to be paid to employees, and, if needed, will conduct current actuarial calculations with respect to severance pay liabilities and long service bonuses.
 Should there be any change to the amount of liabilities for employee rights, the balances of provision and reserves on the financial statements as of June 30, 2011 would be revised for all reporting dates presented on these financial statements, and payroll expenses and net profit would be revised for all reporting periods presented on these financial statements.
-The Bank will recognize liabilities at the liability amount calculated on an actuarial basis, taking into account the additional cost expected to be incurred by the Bank with respect to fulfillment of beneficial terms and conditions and the percentage of employees expected to depart under such beneficial terms and conditions, or at the liability amount calculated as the product of the employee's monthly salary and their number of years of service, as required by Accounting Opinion 20 of the Institute of Certified Public Accountants in Israel , whichever is higher.
+The Bank will recognize liabilities at the liability amount calculated on an actuarial basis, taking into account the additional cost expected to be incurred by the Bank with respect to fulfillment of beneficial terms and conditions, or at the liability amount calculated as the product of the employee's monthly salary and their number of years of service, as required by Accounting Opinion 20 of the Institute of Certified Public Accountants in Israel , whichever is higher.